argo-rich/LearningToHunt/README.md

 ### Notes of Interest
 One interesting tidbit on the article editing is that Angular was stripping out element ID's when saving article content.
-This is for security purposes, but does not allow for anchor links in articles to work.
+This is for security purposes, but does not allow for anchor links to work.
 To get around this, I ended up adding a placeholder div to the content with a class="anchor-links" which I then dynamically add anchor links to at runtime by searching for all H2's with a class of anchor-point and adding anchor links for each.